-35 FAO (2017).
-The State of Sierra Leone Biodiversity for Food and Agriculture http://www.fao.org/3/CA3424EN/ca3424en.pdf corridors for wildlife thus disrupting their natural populations and distribution.
+corridors for wildlife thus disrupting their natural populations and distribution.
 The clearance of vegetation to pave the way for the short-seasoned shifting cultivation also affects Sierra Leone's standing on climate change, given its associated emissions of carbons to the atmosphere.
 Nevertheless, in line with the Government's commitment to increase productivity and socio-economic opportunities in agriculture, Sierra Leone's agriculture may be practised sustainably.
 Key among the country's potentially useful options are the adoption of new technologies (such as irrigation), especially among the smallholder rice farmers who make up a considerable proportion of the output.

-challenge Another growing the mushrooming of commercial farms that focus on monocultures.
-These include multinational enterprises that are reported be encroaching on pristine environmentally sensitive natural habits to establish the growing of sugarcane and palm oil.
+challenge Another growing is the mushrooming of commercial farms that focus on monocultures.
+These include multinational enterprises that are reported be encroaching on to pristine and environmentally sensitive natural habits to establish the growing of sugarcane and palm oil.
 Such commercial enterprises, if not adequately guided by holistic policies, would easily deprive local communities of their opportunities to fight hunger and expand livelihood streams through agriculture.
 Thus, slowing down Sierra Leone's Agenda 2030 for Sustainable Development trajectory, including in the areas that involve fighting hunger (SDG2), improving human wellbeing.